Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2018-02-02-updates-from-january.md

 teach them about how to record their metadata within the registry, that we’re going to be publishing to help all of our users.

 In other exciting news, we officially have a new team member.
 Harry moved all the way from Perth to Canberra to help build up our start-up.
-He just graduated from the University, and has already made amazing contributions to the user-interfaces for how users manage code lists within Aristotle.
+He just graduated from University, and has already made amazing contributions to the user-interfaces for how users manage code lists within Aristotle.

 Because of our new customers and the others interested on getting on board, we have decided to put out a 2018 roadmap